Rahn20/spark-webclient/docs/README.md

 ## Payment page

-The customer can add money to their account (prepaid), or let the system withdraw money every month via a payment service.
+The customer can add money to his account (prepaid), or let the system withdraw money every month via a payment service.
 The customer can also see an overview of his payments, account number, the amount he paid and the payment date.

 ![Payment page](paymentPage.png)